wintermute101/swhid-rs/README.md

 # swhid-rs — SWHID v1.2 Reference Implementation in Rust

-A **comprehensive**, **well-tested**, and **high-performance** implementation of the SWHID v1.2 specification as defined in **ISO/IEC 18670:2025**.
+A comprehensive implementation of the SWHID v1.2 specification as defined in **ISO/IEC 18670:2025**.
 This crate provides a complete reference implementation for parsing, generating, and working with SWHID v1.2 identifiers in Rust.

-> ℹ️ **SWHID v1.2 Compliant** — This implementation fully adheres to the SWHID v1.2 specification and ISO/IEC 18670:2025 standard.
+> ℹ️ **SWHID v1.2 Compliant** — This implementation fully adheres to the SWHID v1.2 specification and ISO/IEC 18670:2025 standard, with the exception of using collision-detecting SHA-1 instead of regular SHA1.

 ## Features